xon-systems/XIBT/README.rst

 * logs into Juniper devices
 * grabs the output of "show chassis hardware"
 * saves the results locally, and
-* submits it to XON systems via secure API.

 *conf/XONJunosIBmaint.conf* - the main options file.
 Here you specify things such as: